-Stuck on an Ecuador layover in Jose Joaquin de Olmedo International Airport (GYE)?
-The airport was ranked the highest in Latin American airports in a 2008 BusinessWeek poll and is a main hub of Lan Ecuador.
-The airport is located roughly 3 kilometers from Guayaquil’s city center, which makes the city an accessible destination for those stuck on long layovers.
-If you’re trying to determine whether you can leave the airport during your Ecuador layover, click here for useful tips.
+Stuck on an Guayaquil layover in Jose Joaquin de Olmedo International Airport (GYE) in Ecuador?
+The airport is a main hub of Lan Ecuador and is located roughly 3 kilometers from Guayaquil’s city center, which makes the city an accessible destination for those stuck on long layovers.
+If you’re trying to determine whether you can leave the airport during your Guayquil layover, click here for useful tips.

 The airport has a departure tax of US$28.27 for international flights.
 There is not national tax except for the Galapagos, in which there’s a $10 tourist card fee and $100 visitor fee (cash only) upon arrival in Baltra or San Cristobol.
 The fee is non-refundable and valid for 7 days.

 If you’re stuck in the airport during your Ecuador layover, there’s plenty to do.
 The airport has many shops and restaurants, as well as a pharmacy, a hair salon and a florist.
 In addition, there is Wi-Fi, ATM and banking services, phone rental, and a post office.

 The airport hosts many lounges including the International Departure Lounge (Seropuertos VIP Club), International Arrival Lounge (Priority Pass), NationalDeparture Lounge (Sueropuertos VIP Club), and a Business and Training Center.

 If you arrive at night or are looking for a place to rest, there are many hotels of varying price points near the airport.
 For a comprehensive list of hotels, click here.

 Taxis and buses are located outside of the airport’s Arrival Hall, and car rentals are available 24 hours a day in the Arrival Hall on the Ground Floor.